We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-ToughOcherLocust9745 -1 point · about 7 years ago Original Poster
+ToughOcherLocust9745 -1 point · over 7 years ago Original Poster

 I just started using CPAP and nose pillows this week.
 I think I had my first restful sleep in years last night.
 At first I thought there was something wrong with the machine because there were many little pauses when I felt I was getting no air or could not exhale.
 I shut it off and when I tried to go back to sleep, I felt the same little pauses in my ordinary breathing!
 It was like a revelation, my first time noticing the closing of the uvula.
 Somehow by the third night, I was breathing smoothly and slept through the night.